pattonsgirl/Fall2021-CEG3120/WeeklyOutline.md

     - make a branch for changes to bot responses
     - explore ways to detach from terminal

-- TODO: bump Project 2 to 27th?
+- TODO: bump Project 2 to 24th?

-## Week 5
+## Week 5 (9/20?)
 - Project 2 review
 - review of networking terminology
 - intro to navigating AWS
     - EC2 instance types
-    - images
+    - images / AMI
-    - networking
+    - networking (VPC, subnet, security group)
     - firewalls
 - intro to contents of a CloudFormation Template
 - Project 3